sgl-project/sglang/docs/references/hyperparameter_tuning.md

 - You can also try to decrease `--mem-fraction-static`, which reduces the memory usage of the KV cache memory pool and helps both prefill and decoding.

 ### Try Advanced Options
-- To enable the experimental overlapped scheduler, add `--enable-overlap-schedule`.
-It overlaps CPU scheduler with GPU computation and can accelerate almost all workloads.
-This does not work for constrained decoding currently.
 - To enable torch.compile acceleration, add `--enable-torch-compile`.
 It accelerates small models on small batch sizes.
 This does not work for FP8 currently.

 ### Tune `--schedule-policy`